bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 ### Reinhard

 A simple method that adapts to the color in a scene: `r = color / (1.0 + color)`.
-Suffers from lots hue shifting, brights don't desaturate naturally.
+Lots of hue shifting, brights don't desaturate naturally.
 Bright primaries and secondaries don't desaturate at all.

 ![reinhard](tm_reinhard.png)

 ### Reinhard Luminance

 A popular method similar to normal Reinhard that incorporates luminance.
 It adapts to the amount of light in a scene.
 This is what we had in previous versions of Bevy.
 It is still our default algorithm, but this will likely change in the future.
-Suffers from hue shifting.
+Hues shift.
 Brights don't desaturate much at all across the spectrum.

 ![reinhard luminance](tm_reinhard_luminance.png)